 by Werneuchen, via Wikimedia Commons

-Challenges from a technical point of view
+Challenges from a technical perspective

 Nowadays, many creative minds use digital aids such as 3D software to plan complex designs in advance.
 In addition, choosing the surface plays a crucial role; Anamorphoses come into their own on levels or slightly curved surfaces.